Curbs imposed in Kashmir Valley will be lifted in phases, says state government

 Government spokesperson Rohit Kansal claimed the Jammu region was ‘entirely free of restrictions’.

 The Jammu and Kashmir government on Tuesday said restrictions imposed in the Valley since August 4 would be lifted in a phased manner, Hindustan Times reported.
-The restrictions were imposed a day before the Centre revoked the state’s special status by hollowing out Article 370 of Constitution, and split the state into two Union Territories.
+The restrictions were imposed a day before the Centre revoked the state’s special status by abrogating Article 370 of Constitution and splitting the state into two Union Territories.

 “The Jammu region is entirely free of restrictions,” said spokesperson Rohit Kansal.
 “Restrictions, however, do continue in parts of Kashmir based on local assessment.”
 The Jammu and Kashmir divisions have 10 districts each.